In order to tackle the COVID-19 emergency, the Canton of Ticino has activated an information hotline for companies: 0840 117 112 / email@example.com

 - The instructions are implemented at management level in order to effectively implement and adapt the protective measures.

-On April 15, the Canton on Ticino presented the first step to ease measures against the COVID-19 in force from April 20 to April 26.
-Here
+The Canton of Ticino presented the first step to ease measures against the COVID-19 in force from April 20 to April 26. here

 Affected companies can apply to their banks for bridging credit facilities representing a maximum of 10% of their annual turnover and no more than CHF 20 million.
 Certain minimum criteria must be met.
 In particular, the company must declare that it is suffering substantial reductions in turnover because of the COVID-19 pandemic.